rsha256/TI-Programs/README.md

 To Archive and UnArchive: 2nd then + then 2 then 7 (the * means it IS archived)

+## Chemistry Programs

+solrules - app made by TI to show sol rules

+anyform - has a read me

 ## Math prgms:

 FINANCE - finds the population growth/decay